ntpsec/ntpsec/util/stats/README.stats.txt

 == clockstats ==

-The following data are collected in the clockstats files.
-The files are reduced to summary data using the clock.sh shell script, which also updates the etf, itf and tdata data files as well.
-See the clock.awk, etf.awk, itf.awk and tdta.awk scripts for further information.
-A line in the file is produced at each valid update received from a configured radio clock.
-Data are at present recorded for several radios.
+A line in this file is produced at each valid update received from a refclock configured to append to it.
 The first part of each data line is similar for all radios, e.g.:

 ----------------------------------------------------------------------------
   49234 60517.826 SPECTRACOM(1) 93 247 16:48:21.814